Important safety

 Before using Ozempic®, tell your healthcare provider about

 All of your medical conditions.
-Provide your complete medical history, particularly if you are pregnant or planning to become pregnant, are breastfeeding or planning to breastfeed, or if you have a history of diabetes, thyroid cancer, pancreatitis, ileus, kidney disease, gallstones, diabetic eye disease, depression, or suicidal thoughts.
+Provide your complete medical history, particularly if you are pregnant or planning to become pregnant, are breastfeeding or planning to breastfeed, have any planned surgeries or procedures, or if you have a history of diabetes, thyroid cancer, pancreatitis, ileus, kidney disease, gallstones, diabetic eye disease, depression, or suicidal thoughts.

 All medications you are taking.
 Inform your healthcare provider about all prescriptions, over-the-counter medications, vitamins, and herbal supplements you take, especially any diabetes treatments such as insulin or sulfonylureas.